Tag Archive for: humanitarian

 A project by the Eye Need View association

-For the first time, Eye Need View is calling on visual health students to help carry out its next humanitarian mission in Kenya.
+For the first time, Eye Need View is calling on visual health students to carry out its next humanitarian mission in Kenya.
 Five students from the fourteen orthoptics departments across France are participating in this project.

 The School of Medicine, represented by Julie Bay